fasiha/texshade-py/README.md

 In the above demo code, we ask Scipy's [`fftconvolve`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.fftconvolve.html) to apply the spatial-domain filtering, which behind the scenes uses a full-sized FFT just like the original method.
 However, we can make this much more memory-efficient, while retaining its speed, by using the overlap-add (or overlap-save) technique of fast-convolution.

 ## Overlap-save method for fast-convolution
-The textbook definition of convolving two signals in the spatial domain is a quadratic $O(N^2)$ operation.
-Since convolution in the spatial domain is mathematically equivalent to multiplication in the frequency domain, and the FFT is a log-linear $O(N \log N)$ operation, this is usually much faster—this is why we use `fftconvolve` above.
+The textbook definition of convolving two signals in the spatial domain is a quadratic \\(O(N^2)\\) operation.
+Since convolution in the spatial domain is mathematically equivalent to multiplication in the frequency domain, and the FFT is a log-linear \\(O(N \log N)\\) operation, this is usually much faster—this is why we use `fftconvolve` above.
 The drawback of the FFT-based alternative to direct convolution is that it requires we run the FFT on the signals of interest—with a potentially prohibitive memory burden.

 The overlap-save method (and its closely-related sibling, the overlap-add method) allow us to convolve signals more intelligently: it still uses FFTs, so the overall theoretical runtime complexity remains log-linear, but it uses *many small* FFTs so memory consumption remains reasonable.
 I prefer overlap-save because it partitions the *output* array into non-overlapping segments that each step of the algorithm fills in (and which may be parallelized).
 Each step of the overlap-save algorithm reaches for segments of *input* that may overlap with other steps, but this overlap is read-only.